mrsimpson/slides-data-in-motion/slides.md

 ## Why does it matter?
 And why the hype?

 <!--
-"Data in Motion" is a term coined (probably) by Confluent
+"Data in Motion" is a term coined (probably) by Confluent.

-Confluent is a hyped company, major contributor to Apache Kafka, Apache Kafka is hyped in enterprises, so does this alone justify the hype?
+Confluent is a highly regarded company and a major contributor to Apache Kafka.
+While Apache Kafka is popular in enterprises, this alone doesn't justify the hype.

-No. It's because we try to **represent reality** in software systems.
+The real reason is that we strive to **represent reality** in software systems.
 -->

 ---